 It grew out of an effort in 1975 at Holy Comforter Episcopal Church to respond to the growing hunger problem in Mecklenburg County and continues to expand to meet that need.

 They operate food pantries that provide a week’s worth of food to families and individuals in crisis.

 St. Mark’s supports Loaves and Fishes by collecting nonperishable food items that are delivered to the pantries on a regular basis.

 roof Above (Urban Ministry Center) provides daytime services including lunch, showers, laundry facilities and restrooms, telephone service, counseling regarding housing or jobs, and medical needs for our homeless neighbors.

 They also coordinate the Room In The Inn program.

 Through Room in the Inn, churches and schools provide shelter, food, and conversation for homeless neighbors in their facilities from December through March.

-St. Mark’s has provided financial support for the Urban Ministry Center, and also hosts Room in the Inn every Tuesday night during the cold winter months.
+St. Mark’s has provided financial support for Roof Above, and also hosts Room in the Inn on some Tuesday nights during the cold winter months.